Joshur2002/Flappy-Bird/README.md

 ## Description
 - Reproduced in C++
+- Currently implemented/implementing:
    - Reinforcement-learning with Q-learning and Epsilon-Greedy algorithms.
       - Unordered map with custom hash function used for Q-table and N-table
-   - Reinforcement learning algorithm with Q-learning is split into four parts:
+      - Split into three main parts:
          - Initialize: Checks whether the tuple has been registered in Q-table and/or N-table
-      - Action: Decides whether to explore or exploit based off hyperparameters
+         - Action: Decides whether to explore or exploit based on hyperparameters
          - Learn: Updates the tables with new values

 ## Specs
 - Used Visual Studios 2022.